PratyushTripathy/global_flood_mapper/examples/2018/README.md

-# Following are a few examples of the Global Flood Mapper portal
+# Floods in the year 2018 mapped using Global Flood Mapper

 ## 2018 Hawaii, USA<br/>
 Country: United States of America<br/>